Kotlin/dokka/docs/topics/formats/markdown.md

 After configuring this, running the `dokka:dokka` goal produces documentation in GFM format.

-For more information, see the Maven runner documentation for [Other output formats](maven.md#other-output-formats).
+For more information, see the Maven plugin's documentation for [Other output formats](maven.md#other-output-formats).

 </tab>
 <tab title="CLI" group-key="cli">

-Since Jekyll format is a [Dokka plugin](dokka_plugins.md#applying-dokka-plugins), you need to download the [JAR file](https://mvnrepository.com/artifact/org.jetbrains.dokka/jekyll-plugin/%dokkaVersion%).
+Since Jekyll format is implemented as a [Dokka plugin](dokka_plugins.md#applying-dokka-plugins), you need to download the [JAR file](https://mvnrepository.com/artifact/org.jetbrains.dokka/jekyll-plugin/%dokkaVersion%).
 This format is also based on [GFM](#gfm) format, so you need to provide it as a dependency as well.
 Both JARs need to be passed to `pluginsClasspath`: